Doommarine23/godot-fps-minigame/README.md

 Project is MIT.
 I really don't care what you do, just credit and show me your cool stuff.

 # WHY SO MANY CREDITS, EVEN YOUTUBE VIDEOS?
-We stand on the shoulders of giants.
+We stand on the shoulders of giants who came before us.

 # SPECIAL THANKS / CREDITS